Yaoyx/Curriculum_Vitae/index.md

 <p style='text-align: right;'> 2020 – Present </p>

 **Chemical properties transformation,** Guan’s lab at University of Michigan <br />
-- Training an autoencoder model that can transform chemical properties by generating an analog based on the input compound
+- Train a graph conditional variational autoencoder model that can transform chemical properties by generating an analog that is based on graphs and properties  of known compounds
 <p style='text-align: right;'> 2020 – Present </p>

 **Drug response prediction,** Dr. Wenjun Ju’s lab at University of Michigan (cooperation) <br />
-- Finding out gene markers for Atrasentan drug response prediction and an appropriate machine learning model
+- Use SHARP to find out biomarkers that are associated with renal response to Atrasentan drug, and select a machine learning model with high accuracy
 <p style='text-align: right;'> 2020 </p>

 **Tumor heterogeneity,** Guan’s lab at University of Michigan <br />